ZJU2021/STAN/README.md

-Download data files from Google Drive:
+Download data files (including all the raw and processed data of New York and Ningbo) from Google Drive: